kwonyoung9120/torch-ngp/readme.md

 This is the final part of the Programming Assignment 1 of CSED703F class.

-As you get the pose between two images by essential matrix, we can render NeRF with instant-ngp!
+As you get the pose between two images by essential matrix, we can render NeRF with torch-ngp!

 0. First, download this git repository and then install the pre-requested library.
 The command is
    ```